-Lane is currently starring in his 25th role on Broadway in "Pictures From Home."
-He revealed that as they appeared on the Oprah show to promote "The Birdcage," Williams helped direct the conversation in different directions other than his sexuality.
+Lane is starring in his 25th role on Broadway in "Pictures From Home."
+He revealed that as they appeared on the Oprah Show to promote "The Birdcage," Williams helped direct the conversation in different directions other than his sexuality.

 "I don't think Oprah was trying to out me," Lane said.
 "I said to Robin beforehand, 'I'm not prepared.
 I'm so scared of going out there and talking to Oprah.
 I'm not prepared to discuss that I'm gay on national television.
 I'm not ready.'"

 Lane, who won an Emmy Award in 2022 for his role in Hulu's "Only Murders in the Building," was all praises for Williams, who died by suicide in 2014.
 Lane said Williams was fine with not talking about his sexuality at all, but Oprah drove the conversation in that direction.
 "She was like, 'How come you're so good at that girlie stuff?
 Are you worried about being typecast?'" he said.
 "And then Robin sort of swoops in and diverts Oprah, goes off on a tangent, and protects me because he was a saint."